SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 SESVA Constitution

-The following document is the registered Consitution of the Western Australia Volunteers Association (SESVA).
-This is a new document prepared to comply with “The Associations Incorporations Act 2015”.
+The following document is the registered Constitution of the SES Volunteers Association of Western Australia Incorporated (SESVA).
+This document was prepared to comply with “The Associations Incorporations Act 2015”.

-The constitution is the foundation of the Assocation.
-It scontains all the key agreements made by members on how the Association will work.
-In law it is called the “founding document” and it is legally binding on the executive and members of Association.
+The constitution is the foundation of the Association.
+It contains all the key agreements made by members on how the Association works.
+In law, it is called the “founding document”, and it is legally binding on the executive and members of the Association.
 It explains the following:

 Why the Association exists, its purpose and objectives:

-• Who the Association key constituency and stakeholders are
+• Who the Association’s key constituency and stakeholders are

 • Who should benefit from its work

-• How the Association works, its broad principles and the basic structures for decision making and getting the work done as well dealing with the finances and assets of the organisation.
+• How the Association works, its broad principles and the basic structures for decision making and getting the work done, as well as dealing with the finances and assets of the organisation.

 • The purpose of your Association: why the Association exists, who benefits from your work and how they should benefit.